Pakistan–Ukraine relations: Position on the Russo-Ukrainian War

 Pakistan supports Ukraine's sovereignty and territorial integrity.
+Ukraine's foreign minister Dmytro Kuleba, during his visit to Pakistan, thanked Pakistan for supporting Ukraine’s stance on its sovereignty and security.
 Pakistan has also been largely consistent in abstaining on UN resolutions on Russia, and has avoided criticising Moscow.
 Throughout the war, Pakistan adopted a neutral stance and avoided taking sides of any of the parties involved in the conflict.
-Pakistan has also stressed that negotiations are the only way through which Ukraine-Russia conflict can be resolved.
+Pakistan has also stressed that negotiations are the only way through which the Ukraine-Russia conflict can be resolved.
+Pakistan's foreign minister Bilawal Bhutto Zardari says that Pakistan hopes for a peaceful resolution of the Russia-Ukraine conflict.